SatelliteApplicationsCatapult/ard-docker-images/job-insert/README.md

 Docker image that inserts job definitions into the Redis server used to process ARD campaigns.

-## Usage example
+## Usage examples

-### Execution of the job insert process

-Inserting 1827 Landsat jobs from `work-items.list` using Docker:
+Find below examples to insert 1827 Landsat jobs from the `work-items.list` file.

+### Using Docker

+Run the job insert image directly with a bind mount:

 ```
 ~/ard-docker-images/job-insert$ docker run \